 - Constantly harassing you to convince you to forego legal representation

 Maritime law is absolutely clear.
 You don’t have to use the company doctor, and they can’t retaliate against you for exercising your rights.
-If your company is pressuring you to go to their doctor, you need to speak with a lawyer to learn about the legal options available for your case.
+If your company is pressuring you to go to their doctor, you need to speak with our offshore injury and Jones Act lawyers to learn about the legal options available for your case.

 Complete a Free Case Evaluation form now